-Majority of the inhabitants are mainly rural dwellers.
-This is as a result of lack of appropriate transportation, health, and reasonable infrastructure.
+The majority of the inhabitants are mainly rural dwellers.
+This is a result of a lack of appropriate transportation, health, and reasonable infrastructure.

 A lot of Bayelsans are into dishing.
 They fish both to sustain themselves and to sell.
 There are not many industries and companies in the State, hence, the State government is the major employer in Bayelsa.

 The State has a riverine and estuarine setting.
 It is surrounded by water.
 Many communities in Bayelsa State are not accessible by road.